Rue du Bois Saint Jean 15/1

 Syngulon’s technology expands the capacity for selection of microorganisms.
 The ability to select individual microbes with a behavior of interest is essential, whether for simple cloning at the bench, or for industry-scale production.
 Synthetic biology uses the concept of “bioengineering” to improve or modify existing genetic systems to create microbes with desired behaviors, and Syngulon uses this approach to develop its selection technologies.

-This selection technology (US patent 9,333,227) is based on bacteriocins, ribosomally-produced peptides naturally made by most bacteria to kill competitive microbial species.
+This selection technology (US patents 9,333,227/10,188,114) is based on bacteriocins, ribosomally-produced peptides naturally made by most bacteria to kill competitive microbial species.
 These bacteriocins can have a limited or wide target range against other microbial species.
 This technology offers advantageous over antibiotic selection for several reasons: it avoids the use of antibiotics in the first place, helping to reduce the spread of antibiotic resistant microbes.
 The technology also increases product yield; as bacteriocins are generally smaller peptides, they do not impose a heavy metabolic burden on the producing cell.
 They can have a wide target specificity, helping to avoid genetic drift.
 Finally, our system is 100% plasmid-based (e.g. without chromosomal mutations), making it applicable for use in any E. coli strains.

 This presentation outlines Syngulon’s bacteriocin-based selection technology for selecting recombinant proteins in a biofermenter.
 It outlines our intellectual property (US Patent 9,333,227 / 10,188,114 and CN ZL 201480057387.2, BR1120160035330, IN389267) and a second filed patent).
 Importantly, it shows actual results for a current client demonstrating an increase in the production of a 40 kDA recombinant protein (Protein X) not only at a final concentration, but also temporally.
 This shows that our system not only removes the use of antibiotics for selection, but also increases desired protein yield.